Shake Shack expands into drive-thru industry

 In 2022, Shake Shack plans to open 45 to 50 new restaurants, including up to 10 drive-thru locations.
 More than half of the locations will open in suburban markets and will primarily be freestanding and shopping center locations with enhanced convenience options such as drive-thru and drive-up.

-In addition to Maple Grove, Garutti told analysts on the company's third quarter earnings call in November that construction is coming together at suburban locations in Kansas City, Orlando and Detroit.
+In addition to Maple Grove, Garutti told analysts on the company's third quarter earnings call in November that construction is coming together for suburban locations in Kansas City, Orlando and Detroit.

 |Ticker